 So be sure to not skip this step and read that blog post I referenced above!

-This plant likes slightly moist conditions, but do allow the top inch or two (2.5-5cm), depending on the size of your pot, to dry out before watering again.
+This plant likes slightly moist conditions, but do allow the top inch of soil or two (2.5-5cm), depending on the size of your pot, to dry out before watering again.

 During active growth, I like to fertilize dilutely with every watering.
 My favorite fertilize that I’ve switched to for pretty much all my houseplants is Dyna-Gro Grow.